 Instructions

-• Add the dry ingredients to the bowl.
+- Add the dry ingredients to the bowl.
 Mix until fully incorporated.
-Add the oats, coconut, and chocolate chips and mix on low until combined.
+Add the oats, coconut, chocolate chips and walnuts and mix on low until combined.

 Notes